isomerpages/moe-chongfu/_curriculum/Mother Tongue/Malay Department.md

 **N2 Cluster PLT Sharing of Best Practices in ML Teaching &amp; Learning (Primary) (Sesi Perkongsian Kelompok Utara 2)**

-Chongfu School was given the opportunity to host the N2 Cluster PLT Sharing of Best Practices in ML Teaching &amp; Learning (Primary) 2013, in Term 2.
-Sesi Perkongsian Kelompok Utara 2 aims to encourage ML teachers from N2 Cluster schools to promote and share best practices of classroom teaching.
+<p style="text-align:justify">Chongfu School was given the opportunity to host the N2 Cluster PLT Sharing of Best Practices in ML Teaching &amp; Learning (Primary) 2013, in Term 2.
+Sesi Perkongsian Kelompok Utara 2 aims to encourage ML teachers from N2 Cluster schools to promote and share best practices of classroom teaching.</p>

 **Comments from participants:**

-‘Although I am a Beginning Teacher, I learned a lot from this sharing session.’ – Cikgu Nur Humaira
+‘Although I am a Beginning Teacher, I learned a lot from this sharing session.’ <i><b>– Cikgu Nur Humaira</b></i>

-‘Other schools commended on our sharing on P6 Oral Conversation technique.’ – Cikgu Nor Adilah
+‘Other schools commended on our sharing on P6 Oral Conversation technique.’ <i><b>– Cikgu Nor Adilah</b></i>

 ![](/images/ML%209.png)